 - If active jobs, open TM1 Operations Console or TM1Top.exe (install location/bin64 folder) – if installed.

-- Advise users that the server is going to be restarted at a time in no less than 10 minutes time.
+- Advise users that the server is going to be restarted at a time in no less than ?? minutes time (you know your model, so insert the right number of minutes here and allow for testing!).

 - Login to TM1 your TM1 model and right click on the model name and select Security, Clients/Groups.
 In here look for people that are active in TM1, then contact them and ask them to log out.